Komarovo, Saint Petersburg: Finnish history

 The development of summer-resort towns on the Karelian Isthmus was slowed down after Finland's declaration of independence in 1917.
 Many of the dachas were abandoned, and some 200 buildings were auctioned off, dismantled and rebuilt in other Finnish towns.
 An Émigré community formed in Kellomäki after the revolution as the White Russians fled to Finland.
 By the beginning of the Soviet-Finnish War, 167 families remained in the settlement – most of them were evacuated to Järvenpää during the Soviet-Finnish border negotiations in the fall of 1939.
-On November 30, 1939, after artillery bombardment, Kellomäki surrendered to Soviet troops without battle.
+On November 30, 1939, after an artillery bombardment, Kellomäki surrendered to Soviet troops without a battle.
 Several buildings were destroyed, but overall the damage to the settlement was not serious.

 Soviet and Russian history

 The town was annexed to the Soviet Union in the Moscow Peace Treaty (1940).
-Immediately after World War II, the Council of Peoples Commissars issued decree № 2638 "on building dachas for members of the Academy of Sciences of the USSR and setting aside land plots from 1.25 to 2.5 acre as gratis personal property".
+Immediately after World War II, the Council of Peoples Commissars issued decree No. 2638 "on building dachas for members of the Academy of Sciences of the USSR and setting aside land plots from 1.25 to 2.5 acre as gratis personal property".
 Standard houses manufactured in Finland on account of war reparations, were transported and assembled on the spot.
-Kellomäki was renamed to Komarovo in honor of botanist Vladimir Komarov, President of the Academy in 1948.
+Kellomäki was renamed to Komarovo in honor of botanist Vladimir Komarov, President of the academy in 1948.
 Special resorts and dachas were also established for Writers, Composers, Theater and Cinema Workers.
-Land was set aside for Atomic Scientists as well.
+The land was set aside for Atomic Scientists as well.

-Komarovo was built on this principle : people serve the state, the state pays back with rewards.
+Komarovo was built on this principle : people serve the state, and the state pays back with rewards.
 And the principle was subverted by an aging lady: Anna Akhmatova.
 It turned out that there are more attractive values than those offered by the state. – Lev Lurye, historian.

 Easily reachable from the city by elektrichka train, the settlement became home to many prominent figures in science and culture, members of the Saint Petersburg (then named Leningrad) intelligentsia.